lk-geimfari/lk-geimfari.github.io/_pages/donate.md

 - ZEC: ``t1LrDZM5QRTNsTtV2pFyQ52wxnvpKm35Wmj``

-If you’re not enjoying the things I do, you can write me an angry letter, angry tweet, record a diss rap song or even stab me in the dark alley (I'm kidding, I would be thankful if you would not do that).
+If you’re not enjoying the things I do, you can write me an angry letter, angry tweet, record a diss rap or even stab me in the dark alley (I'm kidding, I would be thankful if you would not do that).